ibrahimhamdy22/How-To-Learn-Full-Stack-Web-Development-from-0-to-employable/README.md

 - Complete the course on Coursera: [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn)

 You can start with the videos and then dive into the course.
 Happy learning!
+## Day 2 - Learning Web Development

+Welcome to Day 2 of my journey to learn web development!
+Here are today's tasks:

+1. Watch Active Recall Method: Video 1
+2. Watch Spaced Repetition Technique: Video 2
+3. Complete the course on Coursera: Learning How to Learn

+Additionally, I will work on the following hands-on project:
+- Build HTML for BBC Website.
+It doesn't need to look like the image; you just need to create the HTML structure with no CSS.
+  - Use MDN (Mozilla Developer Network) as a reference.
+  - Read Shay Howe's "Learn to Code" (all 12 chapters) to enhance my HTML skills.

+Stay tuned for updates on my progress and code repository!